 Multicloud helps enterprises avoid the pitfalls of single-vendor reliance.
 Spreading workloads across multiple cloud vendors gives enterprises flexibility to use (or stop using) a cloud whenever they want.
-There's nothing evil about having multiple clouds—it’s a good thing—and open source software magnifies that good.
+There's nothing evil about having multiple clouds—in fact, it’s a good thing.
+And open source software magnifies that good.
 Our open source technologies bring a consistent foundation to any cloud deployment: public, private, hybrid, or multi.

 Is your cloud strategy limited by your infrastructure?

 Some virtual infrastructures restrict your software choices by binding you to increasingly expensive enterprise-license agreements.
 Migrating to open source virtualization could open your path to the cloud.